KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-DiscordWatch by Smiche](https://github.com/Smiche/MMM-DiscordWatch)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - W - package.json issue: license should be a valid SPDX license expression
+2. `package.json` issue: license should be a valid SPDX license expression
-3. - W - No compatible or wrong license field in 'package.json'.
+3. Issue: No compatible or wrong license field in 'package.json'.
 Without that, we can't use an image.
 4. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-Discourse-notifications by jordy-u](https://github.com/jordy-u/MMM-Discourse-notifications)